Minnehaha Academy Upper Campus

-The three-story addition is located on the east side of the campus where it embraces the Mississippi River Valley and the historic West River Parkway.
+Contrary to the original buildings, which had limited daylight and few windows, classrooms and common areas are now filled with floor-to-ceiling windows, giving students views to the Mississippi and the surrounding river gorge.
 Connecting the two remaining buildings, this new heart of the school features an interior landscaped courtyard, student commons, a prayer chapel, library, fireside lounge, a variety of learning spaces, and deep, visible connections to the school’s rich history.

 Centered in Community

-The new Upper Campus is physically centered around a reimagined student commons area, in the middle of which is a memorial to the two faculty members who lost their lives in the explosion.
-The memorial, a pair of interior olive trees, symbolizes the way Minnehaha’s community came together to grieve and heal following the blast.
+Organized into two three-story academic wings centered around a commons area where students pass through multiple times a day, the new Upper Campus helps Minnehaha strengthen its tight-knit connections between learners, teachers, administration.
+At the middle of the commons are two olive trees that symbolize the way Minnehaha’s community came together to grieve and heal following the blast.
 The trees are placed under an angular skylight with beams signed by both current students and alumni — further emphasizing that this space is the literal and emotional core of the school.

 Minnehaha Academy is one of Minnesota’s oldest private school.
 As such, many elements of the school’s rich history are incorporated into the remodel: